Close Menu

 WHAT IS “PRESUMPTIVE” SERVICE CONNECTION FOR VETERANS?

-Presumptive service connection is different for Veterans than it is for Social Security Disability claimants.
-The Veterans Administration presumes certain disabilities were caused by military service.
+Presumptive service connection is different for Veterans than it is for those seeking SSD benefits.
+The Veterans Administration knows certain medical conditions were caused by military service.
 This is because of the unique circumstances of a specific Veteran’s military service.

-If a Veteran has a diagnosed condition and they were in a certain location or serving within a certain group, then they may be awarded disability compensation.
-That type of disability benefit is service-connected Veteran’s disability benefits.
-This type of benefit is only for Veterans when the VA presumes the Veteran’s disabling condition was caused by service.
+If a Veteran has a medical condition and they were in a certain location or serving within a certain group, then they may be awarded compensation.
+That type of benefit is service connected Veteran’s benefits.
+This type of benefit is only for Veterans when the VA agrees that the Veteran’s medical condition was caused by service.

-You can learn more information about how you can get both veteran benefits and SSDI benefits here on our blog.
+You can learn more information about how you can get both veteran benefits and SSDI benefits.

 WHAT ARE “PRESUMPTIVE CONDITIONS” FOR VETERANS?

-If you are a Veteran you may be eligible for compensation if you have a presumptive condition.
-A presumptive condition is when you are diagnosed with a chronic disease within one year of active duty release.
-In order to obtain disability compensation, however, you have to apply for it.
-Examples of chronic disease include: arthritis, diabetes or hypertension.
+If you are a Veteran, then you may be able to get compensation if you have a presumptive condition.
+A presumptive condition is when you have a chronic disease within one year of active duty release.
+In order to obtain compensation, however, you have to apply for it.
+Examples of chronic disease include: diabetes or multiple sclerosis.

 Veterans in the following groups may qualify for “presumptive” disability benefits: